Santanu1507/Calculator.py/README.md

-Certainly!
-Here's a sample README file content for the calculator project:

 # Calculator

 This is a simple calculator application built using the Tkinter library in Python.
 It provides a graphical user interface (GUI) for performing basic arithmetic calculations.